peol/core-assisted-prescription/docs/testing.md

 $ GATEWAY_IP_ADDR=<IP address or hostname> npm run test:e2e:swarm
 ```

-### Circle CI
+### CircleCI

-Circle CI makes use of remote docker spaces, hence the tests and data mounts must be containerized to be able to be executed from the job pipeline.
-To set up the environment and execute the test cases in the same scenario as performed in Circle CI just run:
+CircleCI makes use of remote docker spaces, hence the tests and data mounts must be containerized to be able to be
+executed from the job pipeline.
+To set up the environment and execute the test cases in the same scenario as performed
+in CircleCI just run:

 ```sh
 $ ./scripts/run-e2e-tests-cci.sh